-It’s the deliberate practice of taking a break from THC to clear the body and mind from the effects of the psychoactive cannabinoid.
+A THC (cannabis) tolerance break is just what it sounds like.
+It’s the deliberate practice for chronic users to take a break from THC cannabis products (marijuana use) to clear the body and mind from the effects of the psychoactive cannabinoid.

 The same thing can happen to non-medical cannabis users as well.